-Now let’s take a look at some other author brand storytelling insights :
+Let’s take a look at some other author brand storytelling insights:

 - A great story helps you connect with people on a subconscious level.
-When you have something exciting to tell, there are high chances that you will find a grateful listener.
+When you have something exciting to tell, there is a high chance that you will find a grateful listener.

-- Another thing to keep in mind is that the brand story is not just a marketing necessity.
+- The brand story is not just a marketing necessity.
 It is not advertising or selling text.

-- A good brand story is always told by the person who is associated with this brand in the audience.
+- A good brand story is always told by the person associated with this brand in the audience.
 Personality is always the central element.

 Step 2.
 Define your target audience